 Rutgers University in New Brunswick may be on your radar for its college football games (go Scarlet Knights!), but here’s another lesser-known fact—it’s home to one of the most unique gardens in New Jersey.
-The Rutgers Gardens are a serene space to explore and appreciate the beauty of nature, especially when blooms pop during the spring and summer.
-During your visit, you can stroll through distinct gardens, including a Rain Garden, Bamboo Grove, Pollinator Garden, and the largest collection of American Hollies in the US or take a hike on a trail in Heylar Woods.
+The Rutgers Gardens are a serene space to explore and appreciate nature’s beauty, especially when blooms pop during the spring and summer.
+During your visit, you can stroll through distinct gardens, including a Rain Garden, Bamboo Grove, Pollinator Garden, and the largest collection of American Hollies in the US, or take a hike on a trail in Heylar Woods.
 And kids will be delighted to spot a few Rutgers University students tending to the student farm.
 Read on to find out what to expect during your day trip to the gardens at Rutgers University. (featured photo: istock/DebraLee Wiseberg)

 Spend The Day At Rutgers Gardens